Primary professional activities:

 - Member of the American Physical Society - Division of Plasma Physics Executive Committee: 2013 - 2016

-- Co-organizer of the 14th Workshop on the Physics of Dusty Plasmas, May, 2015.
+- Co-organizer of the 14th Workshop on the Physics of Dusty Plasmas, May, 2015 and Special Issue of IEEE Transaction on Plasma Science on Dusty Plasmas.

 - Member of the Facility Science Team for the PK-4 and PlasmaLab microgravity projects - joint Russian-German International Space Station (ISS) projects.